 1. Learn about cluster development.
 Find an investor/developer to buy one farm and then minimize road-building and utility extension costs through clustering the houses relatively close together.

-Make it something of a rural cul de sac, where four driveways stem from a single small semi-circular pull-off from the main road.
+Make it something of a rural cul de sac, where four driveways branch out from a single small semi-circular pull-off from the main road.
 Yes, you would need to have a homeowners association of sorts to manage the remainder of the land, but do not let that bit of legal work stop you from the most desirable rural housing solution if you need to add to the supply.

 2. Build multi-family rural housing structures wherever the market allows.
 Build in extra sound insulation and make them as large as practical, so that the tenants will be long-term tenants.
 Or that you can have a rural housing condo.

 Rural and small-town people might especially appreciate the four-unit building where each family has a front door facing one direction.
 Kitchens and baths can be clustered toward the middle of the unit for greater efficiency.